-1.2 The three (3) consolation prize winners will receive OUP vouchers equivalent to GBP 100.00 each.
+1.2 One (1) ‘Consolation Prize’ winner from each Category will be awarded OUP vouchers equivalent to GBP 100.00 each.

-1.3 Participating and winning authors will be contacted personally via email or telephone by 1 September, 2021.
+1.3 All winners will be contacted personally via email or telephone by 15 October, 2022.

 1.4 The judges’ decision is final and no appeal and/or correspondence will be entertained.

 1.5 Oxford reserves the right to substitute prizes of equal or greater value at any time without notice to the participants.
 No cash alternatives to prizes will be provided.